Nexenta/nedge-docker-nfs/README.md

 ## Description
-This plugin provides the ability to use NexentaEdge 2.0 Clusters as backend devices in a Docker environment.
+This plugin provides the ability to use NexentaEdge 2.0 Clusters as backend devices in a Docker environment over NFS protocol.

 ## Prerequisites
 ### Golang